Latest on the coronavirus spreading in China and beyond

 * A Chinese doctor who issued an early warning about the virus outbreak before it was officially recognized died of the virus on Friday.

-* The virus has spread to at least 27 countries and regions, according to a Reuters count based on official reports, infecting more than 330 people.
+* The virus has spread to at least 27 countries and territories, according to a Reuters count based on official reports, infecting more than 330 people.

 * There have been two deaths outside mainland China, in Hong Kong and the Philippines.